feitian124/xdomain/README.md

-# Xdomain
+# Xdomain and Ember

-This README outlines the details of collaborating on this Ember application.

-A short introduction of this app could easily go here.
+you must have met cors problem if you are develop ember. this repo is a prove of concept how to resolve this problem with xdomain.

 ## Prerequisites